 Lambda-Lifting in Quadratic Time

 Lambda-lifting transforms a block-structured program into a set of recursive equations, one for each local function in the source program.
 Each equation carries extra parameters to account for the free variables of the corresponding local function and of all its callees.
 It is the search for these extra parameters that yields the cubic factor in the traditional formulation of lambda-lifting, which is due to Johnsson.
-This search is carried out by a transitive closure.
+This search is carried out by computing a transitive closure.

-Instead, we partition the call graph of the source program into strongly connected components, based on the simple observation that all functions in each component need the same extra parameters and thus a transitive closure is not needed.
+To reduce the complexity of lambda-lifting, we partition the call graph of the source program into strongly connected components, based on the simple observation that all functions in each component need the same extra parameters and thus a transitive closure is not needed.
 We therefore simplify the search for extra parameters by treating each strongly connected component instead of each function as a unit, thereby reducing the time complexity of lambda-lifting from to , where is the size of the program.